couchbase/kv_engine/docs/BinaryProtocol.md

   deduplication of the vbucket map received as part of not my vbucket)
 * `UnorderedExecution` - The client allows the server to reorder the execution of commands (and send the responses in any order back to the client).
-Note that when UnorderedExecution is selected, the client cannot switch buckets (to make it deterministic which bucket the operation is executed.
-The current proposal does not include any barriers or other synchronization primitives.).
+Some commands can however not be reordered (select bucket being one of them), when such a command is received the server awaits all concurrent commands to complete before executing the command in isolation.
+Once the command is completed the server starts reordering the next commands.
+NOTE: It is not possible to enable unordered execution on connections used for DCP.

 Response: